clarin-eric/SPF-SPs-metadata/README.md

 To update or add SAML metadata for your SP:
 1. Fork this repository.
-2. Make your changes to the file corresponding to your SP in *metadata/*.
-In case you are adding a new SP, add a new file with the metadata of your SP following the same naming convention. i.e. `[New SP File Name] = [SP entityID].replace("http(s)?://", "").replace("/", "%2F")`
+2. Make your changes to the file corresponding to your SP in `metadata/`.
+In case you are adding a new SP, add the metadata by creating a new file following the same naming convention: `[New SP File Name] = [SP entityID].replace("http(s)?://", "").replace("/", "%2F")`
 3. Create a pull request to the *master* branch of this repository.
 4. Wait for Travis CI to finish the XSD validation on your pull request.
 5. Make sure your pull request is XSD valid.
-Fix your code based on the Travis CI output information and update the pull request until XSD validation passes.
+Fix your metadata based on the Travis CI output information and update the pull request until XSD validation passes.
 6. Wait for your pull request to be merged into the *master* branch by a CLARIN SPF operator.
 This will trigger the generation of a [QA report](https://clarin-eric.github.io/SPF-SPs-metadata/web/master_qa_report.html) by Travis CI.
 7. Wait for Travis CI to finish the generation of the [QA report](https://clarin-eric.github.io/SPF-SPs-metadata/web/master_qa_report.html).
 8. Fix the issues concerning your SP described in the QA report and update your pull request accordingly (alternatively you can also submit a new pull request with your QA fixes).